eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/s-certificate-transparancy.md

 or unauthorized.
 This characteristic is essential for ensuring the integrity of the log, but it also creates the need for strong operational responses.
 To gain the full benefits of CT, an **efficient detection and revocation mechanism** must be in place.
-Detection ensures that malicious or misissued certificates are quickly identified, while revocation mechanisms ensure that these certificates can no longer be used to impersonate domains or services.
+Detection ensures that malicious or mis-issued certificates are quickly identified, while revocation mechanisms ensure that these certificates can no longer be used to impersonate domains or services.
 Without such measures, the visibility provided by CT would not translate into effective protection.

-- Should there be a process, besides the CT log, to handle misbehaving CA’s e.g. exclusion from Trusted Lists?

-There might be other questions to be considered regarding Certificate Transparency?
+Monitors shall notify both CA and RP of any suspicious registrations, such as an entry for a RP that is not part of the authoritative registry or trusted list.

+If an RP discovers an entry in the CT log stating that an access certificate has been issued to it incorrectly, the RP shall immediately request its revocation.
+If revocation of the certificate is not done promptly and according to the CPS of the CA, the incident can be escalated to the service operator of the Trusted List or MS.

+Only the RP to which an access certificate has been incorrectly issued can take any action.

 ## 4  High Level Requirements